nedscode/affiliate-feeds/README.md

 - `month` for the start of the current month.
 - `all` In the context of `date_from` = all dates.
 In the context of `date_to` = current date.

+Date ranges can be considered inclusive.

+So `date_from=today` includes events greater than or equal to 00:00:00 hrs of the current day.

 ### Parameters with Choice sets

 If the parameter has a `Choices` set (as displayed in the HELP for that API endpoint), then